Skip to main content

 Navigating the Complexities and Contradictions

-The clinical picture surrounding hormonal optimization and is not without its complexities.
+The clinical picture surrounding hormonal optimization and brain health is not without its complexities.
 While many studies report positive cognitive and mood effects, larger clinical trials have yielded more varied results.
 For instance, the Testosterone Trials (TTrials), a significant series of studies, found no substantial cognitive improvement in older men with age-related memory impairment who underwent TRT for one year.

 This finding underscores a critical aspect of personalized medicine ∞ patient selection is paramount.
 The benefits of TRT on cognition appear to be most pronounced in individuals who have a diagnosed deficiency and pre-existing mild cognitive impairment.